automerge/automerge/README.md

 ## Repository Organisation

-* `./crates` - the crates which make up the rust implementation and also the Rust components of platform specific wrappers (e.g. `automerge-wasm` for the WASM API or `automerge-c` for the C FFI bindings)
+* `./rust` - the rust  rust implementation and also the Rust components of platform specific wrappers (e.g. `automerge-wasm` for the WASM API or `automerge-c` for the C FFI bindings)
-* `./wrappers` - code for specific languages which wraps the FFI interface in a more idiomatic API (e.g. `wrappers/javascript`)
+* `./javascript` - The javascript library which uses `automerge-wasm` internally but presents a more idiomatic javascript interface
 * `./scripts` - scripts which are useful to maintenance of the repository.
   This includes the scripts which are run in CI.
 * `./img` - static assets for use in `.md` files

-This repository contains the primary implementation of automerge - which is written in rust in `./crates` - as well as wrappers which expose the Rust implementation via FFI in other languages in `./wrappers`.
-Because this is

 ## Building